 AVAILABLE FOR REVIEW: Pilot Episode: 'The Riddle' and Show Bible.

 This is the untold story of the heroes...

 Drama/Thriller Feature Film- 120 MIN

-"He who wields the sharpest wit carves his name in history.”
+"They who wield the sharpest wit carve their name in history.”

 ~ H. P. Shreve

 LOGLINE: In an early Republic, Henry Shreve seizes a 'golden moment' with his bare hands -- when the West is virtually unreachable except by boat -- conquering every transportation obstacle in the way of national prosperity with his steam and snag boat innovations, changing the course of history.